sap-tutorials/Tutorials/tutorials/cp-cf-install-cliplugin-html5/cp-cf-install-cliplugin-html5.md

 ### You will learn
   - How to add the community repository to the  Cloud Foundry CLI
   - How to install a Cloud Foundry CLI plugin
-  - How to use the [MTA (aka MultiApps) plugin](https://github.com/cloudfoundry-incubator/multiapps-cli-plugin)
+  - How to use the [HTML5 Applications Repository plugin](https://github.com/SAP/cf-html5-apps-repo-cli-plugin)

 ---